The Ultimate Low Cost North West Arkansas Travel Guide

 Today was spent relaxing on the lake.

-Northwest Arkansas is a treasure when it comes to outdoor recreation and there are many companies that cater to this.
+Northwest Arkansas is a treasure for outdoor recreation, and many companies cater to it.

 In addition to boat rentals, many of the larger waterways also have canoe trips or tube rentals.